 A good start to my piecemeal marathon.
 I slept well tonight.

 6-27-11 Newton Road to Springville Road 7.75 Wildwood miles down, 22.25 to go

-There was plenty of reward for toughing it out.
+There were plenty of rewards for toughing it out.
 I nudged a Western red-backed salamander off the trail to get him out of the path of trail runners.
-He did a slimy, jerking version of the Lambada in an effort to scare me off.
-It didn’t work, he was just too cute.
+He did a slimy, jerking dance to scare me off but it didn’t work, he was just too cute.
 More Red-breasted Sapsucker nests; it’s like the Sapsucker Suburbs out there.
-I heard a handful of robins sounding their warning screeches but didn’t spot any danger.
-Passing back that way again on the return trip, I paused to see what they were on about.
+I heard a handful of robins sounding their warning screeches on my way out.
+On the way back, I paused to see what they were on about.
 I looked up: nothing.
 I looked down: nothing.
-I look–Holy Crap, a Barred Owl just exploded from a small tree directly in front of me!
+I looked–Holy Crap, a Barred Owl just exploded from a small tree directly in front of me!
 The camouflage feathers on these guys is legendary.
-He calmly sailed to another perch, dragging the incensed robins with him.
+He calmly sailed to another perch, dragging infuriated robins with him.

 My shower that night was also legendary.
 Nothing like rinsing off bugs, sweat, dust, sticks, spider webs, insect repellent, leaves, mud, and slug slime to make you feel ten pounds lighter.

 7.75 miles today, 16.25 cumulative total